Exclusive: Banks did not do enough to police FIFA transactions, says global agency

 FATF has expressed concern in the past about soccer being a vehicle for money laundering.
 In 2012, the group issued a warning that as the sport grew, "the investment of money into the sector has increased exponentially, and some of this has criminal connections."

-“Despite the rapid growth and high-visibility of the soccer sector, however, soccer’s regulatory structure has not yet caught up with these changes,” FATF warned then.
+"Despite the rapid growth and high-visibility of the football sector, however, football's regulatory structure has not yet caught up with these changes," FATF warned then.

-FATF said that it would be discussing the issue at a meeting the group is holding, starting Sunday, in Brisbane, Australia, including “whether any further standards or guidance are necessary or whether the current standards are adequate if properly applied.”
+FATF said that it would be discussing the issue at its meeting in Brisbane, including "whether any further standards or guidance are necessary or whether the current standards are adequate if properly applied."

 The involvement of anti-money-laundering monitors in current investigations of FIFA corruption was highlighted last week by Michael Lauber, attorney general of Switzerland.